manozzing/Learned-1-D-advection-solver-with-grid-spacing-physics/README.md

-# Learned-1-D-advection-solver-with-grid-spacing-physics
-This repository contains Julia codes to emulate L94 advection scheme in 1-D. I am thinking about upload this repository for NeurIPS.
-Seems they didn't mandate one to upload the code and data, but they ask if one uploaded or not in the submission checklist... maybe better to upload I guess?
+# Learned 1D advection solver

+## Introduction
+This repository is a supplementary to the manuscript "**Learned 1-D advection solver to accelerate air quality modeling**."
+Basically this repository contains Julia codes in Jupyter Notebook to emulate L94 advection scheme in 1-D.

+The aims of this project include:

+* Develop a surrogate scheme of passive scalar advection with spatial and temporal coarse-graining
+* Evaluate the performance of surrogate schemes in accuracy and computational speed
+* Test the generalization ability of the learned scheme in the regime out of training dataset

+## Scripts
+Work in progress...

+## Data
+Work in progress...

+## Acknowledgment
+This work is financially supported by the Early Career Faculty grant of National Aeronautics and Space Administration (grant no. 80NSSC21K1813).
+MP is supported by the Carver Fellowship and Illinois Distinguished Fellowship.